Recovering from the Git detached HEAD state

 HEAD is also a common state when working with multiple branches.

 In this situation, you have two branches, the main branch and a feature branch.
 Since you are checked out to the feature branch, HEAD points there.
-You can create this scenario with the following Git commands:
+You can create this scenario with these Git commands:

 git branch feature